Stoke Minster CE Primary Academy

 At Stoke Minster Primary Academy we aim to ensure that pupil's transition is as smooth as possible, we use strategies such as:

-• Whole school Transition Days where each class spend the afternoon with their new class teacher.
+• Whole school Transition week where each class spends a whole week with their new class teacher.

 • Secondary school staff visit pupils prior to them joining their new school.

-• Where a pupil may have more specialised needs, a separate meeting is arraged with the class teacher, the school Senco, the secondary school Senco, the parent/carers and where appropriate the pupil.
+• Where a pupil may have more specialised needs, a separate meeting is arranged with the class teacher, the school SENCO, the secondary school SENCO, the parent/carers and where appropriate the pupil.

 How are the setting's resources allocated and matched to children's/young people's special educational needs?